 How to Insert Scleral Lenses

-- Remove your scleral lenses from their storage case and rinse with them with saline.
+- Remove your scleral lenses from their storage case and rinse them with saline.
 If you're using a hydrogen peroxide solution, wait at least 6 hours from when the lenses were placed into the storage case for the solution to neutralize.
 Always rinse with saline before placing the lens on the eye.

 - Either place the scleral lens between your middle, forefinger, and thumb — known as the tripod method — or secure the lens to a suction tool (plunger) supplied by your optometrist.